-The County's NPDES MS4 permit requires the County to undertake efforts to restore 20 percent of currently unmanaged impervious cover.
-To simulate this requirement, the proposed conditions WTM were configured to treat 20 percent of unmanaged impervious cover in each TMDL watershed.
-The County's impervious cover data from 2011 which is the latest data available, was used for the development of this restoration plan.
-However, the County is in the process of deriving a new impervious area baseline assessment as a part of the NPDES MS4 requirements to identify managed and unmanaged areas.
-Therefore, the impervious information presented in the following sections does not reflect the most recent information.
-The updated data, when available, will be used to update this Bacteria TMDL Restoration Plan.
-BMPs with high bacteria removal efficiencies, such as SPSCs and infiltration practices, were selected to manage the 20 percent for consistency with the urban stormwater strategies recommended in the County's Phase II WIP (Anne Arundel County, 2012).
-As SPSCs are considered a relatively cost-effective BMP for treating larger drainage areas compared to BMPs such as bioretention (see Regenerative Stormwater Conveyance [RSC] factsheet on County's website, Anne Arundel County 2012c), they are considered a high priority for implementation.
+As one of the strategies to meet the 20 percent restoration requirements, the County is evaluating retrofitting existing outfalls by implementing BMPs having high pollutant-removal efficiency, such as SPSCs.
+Because SPSCs are a relatively cost-effective BMP for treating larger drainage areas compared to BMPs such as bioretention (see the Regenerative Stormwater Conveyance factsheet on the County's website [Anne Arundel County, 2012c]), they are considered a high priority for implementation.
 According to the County's Phase II WIP, SPSC retrofits are proposed for sites in the County that meet the following criteria: streams with physical habitat index rankings of "degraded" or "severely degraded"; and outfalls that are 24 inches or greater in diameter, have a D ranking for impairment, and occur in watersheds that are a high priority for restoration.
-Table 4-4 below presents the number of unmanaged impervious acres proposed to meet the 20 percent NPDES MS4 restoration goal in each TMDL watershed.
-This information was entered into the proposed conditions WTM to estimate the expected bacteria load reductions from implementing the 20 percent impervious restoration strategy.
+In 2014-2015, the County implemented six SPSCs, all of which were located in the TMDL watersheds.
+As new projects are identified through the County CIP, the proposed conditions WTM will be modified to quantify the benefits of the proposed new projects.